English

 3. Insufficient Integration

 Isolated labeling systems create significant inefficiencies.
-Ensure tight integration with your data storage, version control, and model training pipelines to create seamless workflows.
+Ensure tight integration with your data storage, version control, and model training pipelines to create smooth workflows.

 4. Static Instructions